msberends/AMR/cran-comments.md

-As with all previous >20 releases, some CHECKs might return a NOTE for *just* hitting the installation size limit, though its size has been brought down to a minimum in collaboration with CRAN maintainers previously.
+As with all previous >20 releases, some CHECKs on `oldrel` may return a `NOTE` for narrowly exceeding the installation size limit.
+This has been reduced to a minimum in prior coordination with CRAN maintainers and currently returns only an `INFO` on `release` and `devel`.

-We consider this a high-impact package: it was published in the Journal of Statistical Software (2022), is included in a CRAN Task View (Epidemiology), and is according to download stats (cranlogs) used in almost all countries in the world.
-If there is anything to note, please let us know up-front without directly archiving the current version.
-That said, we continually unit test our package extensively and have no reason to assume that anything is wrong.
+We treat this as a high-impact package: it was published in the *Journal of Statistical Software* (2022), is listed in the CRAN Task View "Epidemiology", and (based on cranlogs download statistics) is used globally.
+If there is anything to address, we would appreciate being informed before archiving the current version.
+We conduct extensive automated unit testing and have no indication of unresolved issues.

-Thanks for maintaining and hosting CRAN!
-It's empowering R and its use enormously!
+Thank you for your continued maintenance of CRAN, it plays a central role in the success and growth of the R ecosystem.